cloudrift-ai/rift-utils/python/launch_vm/README.md

 # VM Manager - Python Version

 A Python-based VM management tool that creates and configures virtual machines using libvirt and cloud-init.
-This is the Python version of `launch_vm.sh` with YAML-based configuration.

 ## Features